X-Men: First Class: Plot

-Xavier, Lehnsherr, and MacTaggert lead a CIA mission to the Soviet Union to capture Frost and discover Shaw intends to start World War III, triggering mutant ascendency.
-Azazel, Riptide, and Shaw attack Division X, killing everyone but the mutants whom Shaw invites to join him.
-Angel accepts, but when Alex and Armando retaliate, Shaw kills Armando.
+Xavier, Lehnsherr, and MacTaggert lead a CIA mission to the Soviet Union to capture Shaw; they instead learn from Frost that Shaw intends to start World War III, triggering mutant ascendency.
+Azazel, Riptide, and Shaw attack Division X, killing everyone but the mutants, whom Shaw invites to join him.
+Angel accepts, but when Alex and Armando retaliate, Shaw kills the latter.
 In Moscow, Shaw compels the generals to have the USSR install missiles in Cuba.
-Wearing a helmet that blocks telepathy, Shaw follows the Soviet fleet in a submarine to ensure the missiles break a U.S. blockade.
+Wearing a helmet that blocks telepathy, (Note: As depicted in X-Men (2000)) Shaw follows the Soviet fleet in a submarine to ensure the missiles break a U.S. blockade.
 In the meantime, Xavier takes the remaining recruits back to his mansion, where they focus on harnessing their abilities.
-McCoy believes Raven's DNA may provide a "cure" for their appearance and manages to get a cure ready, but Raven, after being persuaded by Lehnsherr, decides she does not want to hide her identity and refuses the cure.
-McCoy uses the cure on himself, but it backfires, giving him blue fur and a leonine appearance.
+McCoy believes Raven's DNA may provide a "cure" for their appearance and manages to manufacture one, but Raven, having been persuaded by Lehnsherr, decides she does not want to hide her identity and refuses the cure.
+McCoy uses it on himself, but it backfires, giving him blue fur and a leonine appearance.

 With McCoy piloting, the mutants and MacTaggert fly to the blockade line.
 Xavier uses telepathy to make a Soviet sailor destroy the missile ship, while Lehnsherr uses his magnetic powers to lift Shaw's submarine onto land.
 Lehnsherr grabs Shaw's helmet in battle, allowing Xavier to immobilize him.
 However, Lehnsherr reveals that he shares Shaw's exclusivist view of mutants but wants revenge for his mother's death.
-While Shaw is still immobilized, Lehnsherr kills him by slowly forcing the Nazi decorated coin through his head.
+While Shaw is still immobilized, Lehnsherr kills him by slowly forcing the Nazi-decorated coin through his head.

-Both fleets fire at the mutants in fear, but Lehnsherr intercepts the barrage.
-As he redirects their fire, MacTaggert shoots him, but Lehnsherr deflects them, with one bullet hitting Xavier's spine when he tries to intervene.
+Both fleets fire at the mutants out of fear, but Lehnsherr halts the barrage.
+As he redirects the fired munitions, intending to destroy the fleets, MacTaggert attempts to shoot him; one of the bullets he deflects hits Xavier's spine.
 Distracted by Xavier's injury, Lehnsherr lets the artillery fall into the ocean.
 Xavier and Lehnsherr part ways over their differing views on mutants and humans, and Lehnsherr leaves with Angel, Azazel, Riptide, and Raven.
-Later, a wheelchair-bound Xavier returns to the mansion with his mutants to open a school.
+Later, a wheelchair-using Xavier returns to the mansion with his mutants to open a school.
 MacTaggert promises to keep Xavier's location secret, but he wipes her memories to ensure it.
-Meanwhile, Lehnsherr, now Magneto, and the Hellfire Club free Frost from prison.
+Meanwhile, Lehnsherr, now going by the name of Magneto and leading the Hellfire Club, frees Frost from prison.